List of Heroscape supplements

 This is a list of supplemental materials for Heroscape, a miniature-based strategy board game.
-There are three types of sets: Master sets are the base set, which provide enough terrain and figures to be able to play the game.
-Small expansion sets come in waves with small characters.
-Large expansions come with new terrain, terrain-specific characters, large characters, or a mix of both.
-Promotional sets were also released through specific stores conventions.
+There are three types of sets: Master sets provide enough terrain, figures, and other materials to be able to play the game.
+Small expansion sets provide small characters, often in themed waves.
+Large expansions provide new terrain and terrain-specific characters, or large characters.
+Additionally, promotional sets were released through specific store conventions.

 Master sets

 Rise of the Valkyrie

 Released in 2004, Rise of the Valkyrie was the first master set released for the game.